llinqu/llinqu/utils/module/README.md

 ## module.min.js module information

-Use this file as a module for the seperatly sourced `js minifier` min.js files, found at [../js-minifier](../js-minifier).
+Use this file as a module for the seperatly sourced `minifier-js` min.js files, found at [../minifier-js](../minifier-js).

 ---